pariay/Selective-Summary/README.md

 **Download the code:**

-In order to use this code, please open the 'code.zipe' in here (click on the 'code.zipe', here) and then attempt to download it.
+In order to use this code, please open the 'code.zipe' first (click on the 'code.zipe', here) and then attempt to download it.

 **Run the demo:**